This content was originally published inside this week’s magazine. Find your local vendor to read more.

 Those communities can do powerful things – as demonstrated by the Big Green Bookshop’s campaign to distribute 8,000 copies of Greta Thunberg’s book, No One is Too Small to Make a Difference, into the hands of kids across the UK.

-We will continue to champion their cause as we have done since the our #WhyBooksMatter campaign kicked off 2017.
+We will continue to champion their cause as we have done since our #WhyBooksMatter campaign kicked off 2017.

 It has been central to Big Issue founder Lord John Bird’s work both in and out of the House of Lords.
-The cross-bench peer invited the Independent Bookshop Alliance to the Lords last year as 130 indies teamed up to take on the might of Amazon
+The cross-bench peer invited the Independent Bookshop Alliance to the Lords last year as 130 indies teamed up to take on the might of Amazon and Waterstones.

 Literacy is also at the heart of Lord Bird’s latest venture: the free Chapter Catcher magazine.